-In both the animal and plant kingdom, hermaphroditic organisms elicit a lot of interest.
-Luckily, this is an area that has been widely studied, thus availing us with a wealth of knowledge.
-The existence of both male and female features in plants and animals, also known as hermaphroditism, is mainly a natural occurrence.
-Although considered rare among humans and other animals, this is rather common in plants.
+Although considered rare among humans and other animals, the existence of both male and female features, also known as hermaphroditism, is a curious phenomenon rather common in plants.
 In some cases, plants depend entirely on hermaphroditism in order to grow, thrive and spread within a given environment.
-It is paramount that you identify and remove hermaphrodite plants from your cannabis crop to avoid pollination that could cause your whole crop of female plants to start forming seeds, significantly lowering the quality of your harvest.
+However, when growing marijuana, it is paramount that you identify and remove hermaphrodite plants from your cannabis crop to avoid pollination that could cause your whole garden of female plants to start forming seeds, significantly lowering the quality of your harvest.

 What Exactly Is A Hermaphrodite Cannabis?

 Simply put, hermaphrodite marijuana produces both male and female flowers.
 This means that an individual plant simultaneously has male and female characteristics such as pollen sacks and buds.
 More often than not, hermaphroditic tendency is highly undesirable in the cultivation of cannabis.
 Why?
 Because even a single hermaphrodite cannabis plant can pollinate the rest of the weed crop and deprive you of sinsemilla, unpollinated buds with high THC content that growers use for smoking or making cannabis products.
 As you’ll see later in the article, hermaphrodite cannabis plants can still be put to use.
 However, their potency, quality and quantity of bud will never compare to that of female cannabis.